 Insulin is produced in the pancreas.
 In large amounts it prevents fat burning and stores surplus nutrients in fat cells.
 After some time (a few hours or less) this may result in a perceived shortage of nutrients in the blood, creating feelings of hunger and cravings for something sweet.
 Usually at that point people eat again.
 This starts the process again: A vicious cycle leading to weight gain.

 On the other hand, a low intake of carbs gives you a lower, more stable blood glucose, and lower amounts of insulin.
 This increases the release of fat from your fat stores and increases the fat burning.
 This usually leads to fat loss, especially around the belly in abdominally obese individuals.”
 (Source www.dietdoctor.com)

-A recommended intake of carbs on a daily basis should be less than 50 g, but you could try to keep it around 20 g per day in the beginning.
-An orange contains 18 g carbs just to give an example.
+A recommended maximum intake of carbs on the long run and on a daily basis is less than 50 g, but you could try to keep it around 20 g per day in the beginning.
 How you get along without to much trouble depends on your awareness of the no-go’s in general; if you are seeking a weight loss, or if you just want to get the benefits of feeling better on the lower intake of carbs.
-Remember to increase your fat intake, as the fat replaces carbs as your main energy source.
-This is fat from meat, fish, olive oil, coconut, nuts, real butter and foods in general containing natural fat.
+Increase your fat intake from meat, fish, olive oil, coconut, nuts, real butter and foods in general containing natural fat.